SENDIASS can be contacted by phone at 0116 305 5614 or by email at email@example.com

 Autism workshops for parents

-Bookings for our Spring 2023 autism parents workshop are now full.
-If you are interested in joining our waiting list for future workshops, please email AOSTraining@leics.gov.uk.
+Bookings for our Autumn 2023 autism parents workshop are now full.
+If you're interested in joining our waiting list for future workshops, please email AOSTraining@leics.gov.uk

 Please note that your child should have a diagnosis of Autistic Spectrum Disorder (ASD).